 - This method kills germs.
 However, if the water is already contaminated with chemicals from pollution, the chemicals will remain.
 Know your water source.

 - If the water is cloudy and dirty, it should be filtered first to allow the UV-A rays to effectively penetrate into the water.

 - The plastic water bottle should be no bigger than 2 liters.
 In moderately cloudy water, UV-A will lose 50 percent effectiveness at a depth of 10 mm (about 0.5 inch), whereas UV-A will only lose 25 percent effectiveness at a depth of 10 mm in clear water.
 Just use a typical size soda bottle or water bottle.

 The recommended bottle to use is a “PET” bottle.
-It is very common and is typically used for soda or other soft drinks.
+It is very common.
+Soda bottles.
+Water bottles.
+Soft drinks.
+Etc..

 PET, PolyEthylene Terephthalate, Recycle code #1 on bottom of bottle.

-The bottle must not be colored.
+Don’t use colored bottles.
 It must be a clear bottle.
-Again, it must be a clear plastic bottle.
-Not glass (glass blocks too much of the UV-A for this purpose).
+Again, it should be a clear plastic bottle (see note below about glass – which is evidently usually okay too).
+Some types of glass will block too much of the UV-A spectrum for this purpose.